Skip to content

 Hours

-In many jobs you would mainly work standard office hours with some nights on call, on a rota basis.
-If you worked in a residential setting you would be more likely to work shifts as part of a team providing a 24-hour service.
+In many jobs you'll work standard office hours with some nights on call, on a rota basis.
+If you worked in a residential setting, you'll be more likely to work shifts as part of a team providing a 24-hour service.
 Part-time hours and job sharing are often available.

 Environment

-Your time would be split between an office and other locations such as service users' homes, day and residential centres, hospitals and health centres.
+Your time will be split between an office and other locations such as service users' homes, day and residential centres, hospitals and health centres.

 Travel